 Note: The Global Illumination Profiler module uses Enlighten, which is deprecated and will soon be removed.
 Refer to the Unity blog for more information.
 As an alternative, use Progressive GPU Lightmapper (Preview) or Progressive CPU Lightmapper.

-The Global Illumination Profiler module’s chart tracks the time the Realtime Global Illumination system spent on all worker threads.
+The Global Illumination Profiler module’s chart tracks the time the GI subsystem spent on all worker threads.
 The timings are divided into 10 categories.
 To change the order of the categories in the chart, you can drag and drop them in the chart’s legend.
 You can also click a category’s colored legend to toggle its display.

 |Total CPU||The time spent across all threads.|

 |Light Probe||The time spent updating Light ProbesLight probes store information about how light passes through space in your scene.
 A collection of light probes arranged within a given space can improve lighting on moving objects and static LOD scenery within that space.
 More info

 |Input Lighting||The time spent processing input lighting.|

 |Solve Tasks||The time spent running radiosity solver tasks.|